geopm/geopm/service/README.rst

 Access to signals and controls through the GEOPM Service is configured by the system administrator.
 The administrator controls a default access list that applies to all users of the system.
-This list accessible signals and controls for all users may be augmented so that users who are members of particular Unix groups may have enhanced access.
+This list may be augmented so that users who are members of particular Unix groups may have enhanced access.
 The default lists are stored in:

 .. code-block::